 POLICY ON GRADING

 A student must achieve a minimum score of 70% on any and all examinations.
 Any grade lower than 70% is returned to the student, along with suggestions as to proper study methods and correct interpretation.
 Each student receives an indication of his or her progress, and each lesson is returned after grading.
 Progress records and any comments are kept in the student's permanent file at the School.
 Grades are provided to prospective employers with the student's written permission.
 A ten (10) question quiz at the end of each lesson, and the final examination consisting of 50 questions and 15 essay questions must be completed.

 A student may cancel the contract for the course at any time up to five (5) business days following the student's reception of the first lesson.
-If the course is mailed to the student, three (3) days are added from the date of the postmark, making a total of eight (8) days.
 Any payment, or signed negotiable instrument, will be returned within ten (10) days of receiving the notice of cancellation.
-However, no refunds will be allowed if the cancellation notice is postmarked more than eight (8) days after the original delivery postmark.
+However, no refunds will be allowed if the cancellation notice is postmarked or email date is more than eight (8) days after the original delivery.